rhaberkorn/videoteco-fork/README.md

 ### TODO

+- [ ] Make use of ANSIPLUS scroll regions.
 - [ ] Re-evaluate Video TECO's lookaside buffers.
       But they probably don't make sense considering the memory constraints.
 - [ ] Dosbox has problems with drawing the command line cursor.